-Head of department prof., habil. dr. Steponas Ašmontas,
+Head of department prof., dr. habil. proc.
+Jonas Gradauskas

 But the main value and achievement is experience.
 The scientists of the Laboratory are excellent experts in: